xIves/scientific_programming/Week_03/exercises/Docker_Jupyter_Datascience_Notebook/HOW_TO_README.txt

 # To pull a specific docker image from Docker Hub and run the container type:
 docker run -it --rm -p 8888:8888 jupyter/datascience-notebook

-# To access the container, open url in a web browser (replace 'token=...' by the token shown in your Terminal window)
+# To access the container, open url in a web browser (replace 'token=...' by the token shown in your VS Code Terminal)
 http://127.0.0.1:8888/?token=...

 #-------------------------------------------------------------------------------
 # In the Jupyter notebook ...
 #-------------------------------------------------------------------------------

-# Drag and drop the two files to your Jupyter Lab environment
+# In JupyterLab upload the two files to your Jupyter Lab environment
 - apartments_data_prepared.csv
 - apartments_data_kt_zuerich.ipynb